gordonbrander/generative-ui-playbook/README.md

 A collection of theories, patterns, tricks, and intuitions about generative UI.
 Begins with high-level theory, and works its way down to pragmatic notes on practice.

-# The theory behind generative systems
+# The theory of generative systems

-## Generative UI should be capable of emergence
+## Emergence

+Generative UI should be capable of emergence.
 Emergence is when a system’s behavior is more than the sum of its parts.

 Emergent systems exhibit: